 - also the Kelvin is a degree Celsius, as far as the obtained thing, like Celsius, dividing in equal parts the interval between two fundamental fixed points.

-The decision of the Conférence générale des poids et mesures was aimed at eliminating ambiguities and unmistakably associating the creation of the scale with Celsius (despite the important contribution of Linnaeus); in addition, the scale was uniform to those of Kelvin, Fahrenheit, Réaumur and Rankine, all with the name of its inventor.
+The decision of the Conférence générale des poids et mesures was aimed at eliminating ambiguities and unambiguously associating the creation of the scale with Celsius (despite the important contribution of Linnaeus); in addition, the scale was uniform to those of Kelvin, Fahrenheit, Réaumur and Rankine, all with the name of its inventor.
 Despite this, in Italy it often refers to degrees centigrade as "degrees centigrade".

 Last review: October 25, 2018Back